bangarharshit/Oleaster/Readme.md

 ## Limitations
 1. No method level config support.
 We are exploring alternatives and is currently tracked [here](https://github.com/bangarharshit/RoboOleaster/issues/1).
 2. Multiple API level support for a test.
 Check this [issue](https://github.com/bangarharshit/RoboOleaster/issues/3).
-3. Bug for API 21+.
-The styles are not correctly loaded.

 ### Contributing to RoboOleaster
 Check the issue tracker and send a PR.